Teradata/feast-teradata/README.md

 print(training_df.head())
 ```

 To read the features for batch scoring, change the `entity_df` sql query to select the list of `driver_id` to score on.
 Additionally, the `event_timestamp` can be the current timestamp.
-In this example, we will simply take a list of the unique driver_id's in the example dataset.
-Typically, the entity list to score on is obtained from a different table.
+Up

 ```python
 training_df = store.get_historical_features(